 The Covid-19 pandemic presents a significant challenge to Scotland and Malawi, and consequently for the SMP.

 1) Hosting regular Zoom meetings bringing members, key stakeholders and experts together to share information about Covid-19 in Malawi.
 Each of these meetings brings together 60-80 members across Scotland and, in Malawi, key stakeholders including the heads of the College of Medicine, the Malawi Scotland Partnership, key civic society individuals and organisations in different regions of Malawi, the Ministry of Health, A&E departments, and other experts across Malawi.
 Following the below links you can access full recordings of these meetings and associated notes and resources.
-The next meeting is taking place on Wednesday 3rd June, 1-3pm (UK time) 2-4pm (Malawi time).
+The date of the next meeting will be announced soon.

 Details of past meetings, including full video, available following these links: